6 Tips for Creating Error-Free Packaging

-Mastering Print Inspection for your business
+Mastering Print Inspection for Your Business

 Creating error-free packaging is a daunting task.
-With so many parties involved from brands, marketing agencies, pre-press, and print suppliers, ensuring no errors go by can be challenging.
+With so many parties involved from brands, marketing agencies, pre-press, and print suppliers, ensuring no errors in packaging go by can be challenging.

 There are many different components involved when creating packaging, from the copy to the graphics, barcodes, and braille.
 To help ensure that you create error-free packaging and reduce the risk of dealing with a product recall, it’s always helpful to implement some best practices to follow.

 It’s common for graphic artists to put placeholders for barcodes to show where the final barcodes will be positioned on the final packaging.
 You may notice the FPO symbol on top of a barcode which stands for “For Position Only.”
 We’ve seen this get missed when the print runs, meaning the correct barcode won’t appear.

-It’s easy enough to give a quick glance over and tell your printer to go ahead with the job, but you really have to spend enough time to make sure there are no mistakes.
+It’s easy enough to give a quick glance over your packaging artwork and tell your printer to go ahead with the job, but you really have to spend enough time to make sure there are no mistakes.

 Do you know what versions of Adobe Illustrator your suppliers are using?
 Chances are they are all using different versions.
 A different version of software equals different functionality and feature sets.
 Ensuring everyone is on the same version means everyone is talking the same language and you have repeatable results.
 You also know there won’t be any unintended changes due to the software you’re using.

-Checking for the right products in a job
+Checking for the Right Products in a Job

 Often to save costs, a printer may mix different products in a print job.
-Mixing products has the benefits of allowing better use of inks and reduce wasted material.
+Mixing products has the benefits of allowing better use of inks and reducing wasted material.
 However, it can also cause a risk of printing the wrong products.

-Continuous quality and improvement
+Continuous Quality and Improvement